bramwelt/presentations/mozilla-internship/index.rst

 .. note::

     Lonnen - For mentoring me and putting up with my blabbering for 3 months.
-    Laura - For seeing my potentials and hiring me.
+    Laura - For seeing my potential and hiring me.